fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 This trap occurs when we do not consider the unintended consequences of introducing technology into an existing social system.
-Such consequences include change in behaviour, outcomes individual experience and a change in underlying social values and incentives of a given social system, for instance by increasing perceived value of quantifiable metrics over non-quantifiable ones.
+Such consequences include change in behavior, outcomes individual experience and a change in underlying social values and incentives of a given social system, for instance by increasing perceived value of quantifiable metrics over non-quantifiable ones.